 accessible by its domain name and DNS has fully propagated.

-As an alternative to POP3, we also offer IMAP email.
+As an alternative to IMAP, we also offer POP3 email.
 All settings are the same

-as a POP3 account except the incoming server is "imap.DOMAIN.COM" and the
+as a IMAP account except the incoming server is "pop.your-site.com" and the

 In each example above, replace DOMAIN.com with your actual domain name.